jmchebib/nemo_variable_pleio/README.md

 ## nemo_evolving_pleio
-individual-based, genetically explicit, forward-in-time, stochastic, population modelling that allows for evolving pleiotropic connections between alleles and traits as well as evolving correlational mutations on those traits (based on Guillaume and Rougement 2006)
+individual-based, genetically explicit, forward-in-time, stochastic, population modelling software that allows for evolving pleiotropic connections between alleles and traits as well as evolving correlational mutations on those traits (based on Guillaume and Rougement 2006)

 #see home page and nemo2 manual for instructions on use. http://nemo2.sourceforge.net/